KXHI

-KEKE (channel 14) is a Spanish-language independent television station in Hilo, Hawaii, United States, owned by Halepule Television, LLC.
+KXHI (channel 14) is a Spanish-language independent television station in Hilo, Hawaii, United States, owned by RED-TV, LLC.
 The station's transmitter is located west of Hilo.

+History

-Channel 14 in Hilo was started as KWHH, a satellite of LeSEA Broadcasting's KWHE on Oahu, on October 1, 1989; it retained that status for more than 30 years.
+Channel 14 in Hilo was started as KWHH, a satellite of LeSEA Broadcasting's KWHE on Oʻahu, on October 1, 1989; it retained that status for more than 30 years.

 It became KWHD in 2010, warehousing a call sign that was used on channel 53 near Denver, which LeSEA had just sold.

-On August 12, 2020, Family Broadcasting (the former LeSEA) announced it would sell KWHD to Halepule Television for $100,000; the sale was completed on September 25.
-The call letters were changed to KEKE on November 8, 2021.
+On August 12, 2020, Family Broadcasting Corporation (the former LeSEA) announced it would sell KWHD to Halepule Television for $100,000; the sale was completed on September 25.
+The call letters changed to KEKE on November 8, 2021.

+On November 28, 2024, the call letters were changed to KXHI.
+On December 12, 2024, Halepule Television sold KXHI to RED-TV; the sale was consummated on December 26.